darktable-org/dtorg/content/blog/2012-03-28-darktable-and-memory/2012-03-28-darktable-and-memory.md

 Besides the total amount of system memory there is another limiting factor: the available address space of your hardware architecture.
 How much memory can be addressed by a process depends on the number of address bits your CPU offers.
 For a CPU with 32-bit address registers, this is 2^32 bytes, which makes a total of 4GB.
 This is the absolute upper limit of memory that can be used by a process and it constitutes a tight situation for darktable as we have seen above.

-Darktable’s escape route is called tiling.
+darktable’s escape route is called tiling.
 Instead of processing an image in one big chunk, we split the image into smaller parts for every processing step (module).
 This will still require one full input and output buffer, but intermediate buffers can be made small enough to have everything fit into the hardware limits.

 ## Memory fragmentation

 Unfortunately this is not the full story yet.
 There is an effect called memory fragmentation, which can and will hit software that needs to do extensive memory management.
 If such a program allocates 5 times 300MB at a time and frees it again, that memory should normally be available for one big 1.5GB allocation afterwards.
 This however is often not the case.
 The system’s memory allocator might no longer see this area as one contiguous 1.5GB block but as a row of 300MB areas.
 If there is no other free area of 1.5GB available, the allocation would fail.
-During a program run this mechanism will take away more and more of the larger memory blocks in favor of smaller ones.
-Darktable 1.0 introduces a caching algorithm to address this problem.
+During a program run this mechanism will take away more and more of the larger memory blocks in favor of smaller ones. darktable 1.0 introduces a caching algorithm to address this problem.
 It pre-allocates blocks of memory and makes them available on request.

 ## Further Limitations